Tafara-N/alx-react/0x02-react_props/README.md

 **Modify the App test suite:**

-Add a test to check that CourseList is not displayed Describe a new case, when isLoggedIn is true, and add two checks.
-The first one should verify that the Login component is not included.
-The second one should verify that the CourseList component is included
+- Add a test to check that `CourseList` is not displayed
+- Describe a new case, when `isLoggedIn` is `true`, and add two checks.
+The first one should verify that the `Login` component is not included.
+The second one should verify that the `CourseList` component is included

 **Modify the NotificationItem component**